Cinecittà: Notable TV productions

 Cinecittà also hosts TV productions, such as Grande Fratello, the Italian version of Big Brother, where the Big Brother house is built on Cinecittà's premises.
 The complex also hosted the Eurovision Song Contest 1991.

 In addition, the BBC/HBO series Rome was filmed there from 2004 to 2007, the show being widely acclaimed for its sets and designs.
 BBC Wales reused some of these sets for an episode of the 2008 series of Doctor Who set in ancient Pompeii, and Alexandre Astier reused this set for the Book VI of his television series Kaamelott set in Ancient Rome.

 More recently, Paolo Sorrentino's series The Young Pope and The New Pope were almost entirely shot at Cinecittà, including reconstruction of the interiors of the Sistine Chapel and Saint Peter's Basilica.
 The 2019 film The Two Popes sections of which were also shot at Cinecittà, again utilised a reconstruction of the Sistine Chapel.

+Future expansion

+The new strategic and ambitious plan sets an unprecedented benchmark for Cinecittà’s production capacity.
+Thanks to investments from the PNRR, the construction of five new sound stages and the complete renovation of four technologically advanced stages will be completed by June 2026.
+This expansion will increase the total number of stages from 20 to 25, boosting production capacity by 60%.
+As a result, Cinecittà will further strengthen its position as Europe's largest film studio, as Italy’s leading audiovisual production hub and one of the most advanced and versatile in the world - fully equipped to host large-scale, innovative, and internationally significant projects.

+Moreover, the confirmation of the 40% international tax credit - one of the most competitive in the world - further reinforces the Studios’ attractiveness for foreign productions, adding to the 2025–2029 Plan designed to enhance management efficiency, ensure long-term stability, and optimize operational costs while mitigating market risks and stabilizing revenues.